 - The petitioning spouse has a physical or mental disability that prevents them from earning enough income to provide for basic needs

 - The petitioning spouse is unable to earn enough income to provide for basic needs and the spouses were married for 10 years or longer

 - The petitioning spouse has custody of a child from the marriage and the child requires special care for a mental or physical disability and thus cannot earn enough income to provide for basic needs

 Unless there’s a conviction for family violence, the court will begin with the assumption that spousal support is unnecessary.
 That’s why it is important that you have an experienced attorney such as Rashelle Fetty advocating for you as her law office will show the court the appropriate evidence to give you the best chance for an effective result.

-If the court determines that an order for spousal support (spousal maintenance) is appropriate, the court will then determine how much to award and for how long based on a set of factors.
+If the court determines that an order for support (spousal maintenance) is appropriate, the court will then determine how much to award and for how long based on a set of factors.
 Some of these factors include:

 - Available financial resources at the time of divorce

 - Educational and employment skills of each spouse

 - The petitioner’s age, employment history, ability to earn, physical health, and emotional health

 - Child support